misken/hillmaker/paper/paper.md

 matplotlib [@Hunter:2007], seaborn [@Waskom2021] and [Pyantic](https://docs.pydantic.dev/latest/).
 Transaction data can be in CSV format or a pandas `DataFrame`.
 The primary outputs of hillmaker are:

-- pandas `DataFrame`s and CSV files with arrival, departure and occupancy summaries by time of day, day of week and, optionally, a category.
+- pandas `DataFrame`s and CSV files with arrival, departure and occupancy summaries by time of day, day of week and, optionally, an entity category.
 - customizable weekly and daily plots of arrivals, departures and occupancy by time of day and day of week.
 - summary tables and plots for length of stay and implied operating hours.
 -